Canada Freight: Guide to Shipping Across the Border

 Paperwork Required for Moving Freight into Canada

-Just like shipping into Mexico, moving freight from the United States into Canada involves filling out plenty of paperwork!
+Just like shipping into Mexico, moving freight from the United States into Canada involves careful trade management and plenty of paperwork!

 Of course, all this paperwork serves a purpose.
 Its purpose is to ensure a smooth and safe cross-border experience.